niladrridas/raspisolarcontrol/README.md

 - Update sensor configurations in `config/sensors_config.json`.
 - Adjust system settings in `config/settings.json`.

+## Simulated Sensor Data

+If you don't have physical sensors available, you can still test the system using simulated sensor data.
+Modify the `config/sensors_config.json` file to enable simulated data mode and adjust the parameters as needed.

+## Data Visualization

+The web dashboard provides real-time visualization of sensor data.
+Customize the dashboard layout and design according to your preferences by modifying the HTML and CSS files in the `web_app` directory.

 ## Contributing

 Contributions are welcome!
 Please follow the [Contributing Guidelines](https://github.com/niladrridas/raspisolarcontrol/blob/main/CONTRIBUTING.md).